The Bankrate promise

 Is the graduated repayment plan a good idea?

-The graduated repayment plan isn’t an income-driven repayment (IDR) plan, so if it’s a good idea for you depends on your income trajectory.
+The graduated repayment plan doesn’t operate like an income-driven repayment (IDR) plan, so if it’s a good idea for you depends on your income trajectory.
 If your income doesn’t increase over time, you’ll still be on the hook for the increased payments near the end of your plan.

 The graduated repayment plan is a good idea if:

 - You’re expecting a steadily increased income.
 For entry-level workers, the graduated payment plan is a good option as you slowly start to earn more over the course of your career.

 - You want to be out of debt quickly.
-With some alternative repayment plans, your student loan debt could be with you for up to 25 years.
+With some alternative repayment plans like IDR, your student loan debt could be with you for up to 25 years.
 The graduated repayment plan is ideal for borrowers who still want to stay on a 10-year timeline.

 You should skip the graduated repayment plan if:

 - You want low monthly payments.
 If you’re earning very little and aren’t anticipating your income to grow much, consider enrolling in an IDR.
 Your payments could be as low as $0, depending on your earnings and family size.

 - You’re on track for PSLF.
 Only income-driven repayment plans are eligible for Public Service Loan Forgiveness.
 Since the graduated repayment plan isn’t eligible for PSLF, your payments made on graduated repayment won’t go towards forgiveness if you end up enrolling in the future.